jstep/jstep.dev/index.md

 Hi there 👋
 I'm James Stephaniuk, a software developer interested in Bitcoin, distributed systems, and Austrian economics.

-This is a showcase site of my professional work and writtings.
+This is a showcase site of my professional work and writings.

 If you want to see what I've been up to with my professional life, check out my [CV]({% link cv.md %}).